A lot of online Nomic games share a

 for further explanation.

-(The GNDT was dusted off for BlogNomic in 2003,
+(The GNDT was dusted off for BlogNomic in 2003, and is no longer

 - Making "dice" part of the config.